vaibhavsagar/resume/resume.md

 ### Agile Digital ###

-*Junior Software Developer* (April--September 2014): Developed a single-page web application for finding affordable housing in Canberra and the front end of a native iOS application for user generated films.
+*Junior Software Developer* (April--September 2014): Developed a single-page web application for finding affordable housing in Canberra and worked on the front end of a native iOS application for user generated films.

 ### CSIRO ###